 Twitter’s definitely not dead, or going away anytime soon—it just may be experiencing some growing pains as it finds new ways to compete in today’s hyper-visual and ultra-competitive social media landscape.

 Staying up-to-date on social media can seem like a daunting task, but hopefully, you will find that it’s not nearly as intimidating as it might appear.
-Keep posting, tweeting, and snapping, and be sure to check back here each month for everything you need to know to stay on top of the social media game.
+Keep posting, tweeting, and snapping, and be sure to check back here each month for another social media roundup.